 |Taxation and Commercial

-Our review processes vary according to the type of decision we are reviewing.
-These differences reflect legislative requirements as well as particular strategies we use to manage the broad range of decisions we can review.
+Our review processes vary according to the type of decision being reviewed.
+These differences reflect legislative requirements as well as particular approaches we use to manage the broad range of decisions we can review.
 Our procedures are designed to give an applicant and any other party to a review a reasonable opportunity to present their case.

 A key feature of merits review is the opportunity for the applicant and any other party to give us new information that was not available to the original decision-maker.
 At different stages of the review process, we may invite or direct a party to give us information that will be relevant to the case.